Skinoren UK: Complete Guide to Cream & Gel

 - Anti-inflammatory — suppresses reactive oxygen species and reduces papulopustular lesions in rosacea

-- Depigmenting — inhibits tyrosinase, the enzyme driving melanin overproduction, fading post-inflammatory hyperpigmentation (PIH) and melasma without bleaching normal skin
+- Depigmenting — inhibits tyrosinase, fading post-inflammatory hyperpigmentation (PIH) and melasma without bleaching normal skin

 Why it matters for darker skin tones: Unlike hydroquinone, azelaic acid selectively targets hyperactive melanocytes and does not depigment normal skin.
 This makes it a particularly good option for darker skin tones, where PIH is a common and often distressing complication of acne.